samaradel/www_threefold/www.threefoldtoken.com/content/faq/token-faq.md

 ### Why buy ThreeFold Tokens (TFTs)?

-* Good cause: purchasers are helping build a new neutral edge Internet.

-* Demand of the TF Token should only increase due to the expansion of the TF Grid due to every growing maintream use of Blockchain, Cloud Computing and Self Healing Technologies.
-As the

-* Downside protection and reduced volatility (i.e. Token price less likely to decrease substantially).
-Our Tokens are given utility by the grid deployed by the Foundation.
-Our Technology and Grid are already up and running and we believe our Foundation and its assets represent significant value, including sufficient liquidity
-* High quality team with extensive technology and financial experience
-* Existing technology that is very well positioned for Edge networking and outperforms leading technologies in many categories
+To purchase the IT Capacity produced by TF Famers, people need to use TFTs as they are the only possible mechanism to buy this capacity on the TF Grid.
+As such, TFTs have tangible, intrinsic value as they are backed by the internet capacity produced, thus they represent true utility.

 ### Why do we need a ThreeFold Token?

-Decentralized digital currencies are well on the way to full acceptance as a mainstream currency.
-Benefits include direct peer to peer transactions (requiring no intermediaries such as banks); greater trust (secured by cryptography and mathematics); lower friction charges; faster transaction times and no single point of failure.
+Decentralized digital currencies have already gone a long way to solving some of the periphery issues surrounding peer to peer transactions; requiring no intermediaries such as banks, greater trust; secured by cryptography and mathematics, lower friction charges, faster transaction times and no single point of failure.

-Major problems remain, however, such as scalability issues, impossible energy requirements, certain perceived reputational issues and, most importantly, a general absence of intrinsic value collateralized by real assets.
+Even so major problems remain, such as difficulty in scalign the  issues, impossible energy requirements, certain perceived reputational issues and, most importantly, a general absence of intrinsic value collateralized by real assets.

 We designed our Token as a scalable currency with real utility and intrinsic value rooted in real assets.

-### What are the Foundation’s objectives for the TF Token?
+### What are the Foundation’s objectives for the TFT?

-The Foundation’s long term objective is to migrate the ThreeFold Token firmly into the mainstream as a payment instrument used to purchase IT and other services.
+The Foundation’s long term objective is to migrate the TFT firmly into the mainstream as a payment instrument used to purchase IT and other services.
 We seek to:

 * Create an alternative currency with intrinsic value rooted in real assets.
 * Give our Tokens a designated utility by linking the Token directly to the growth of the Internet.